korenandr/taxi_travel_time_prediction/README.md

 This project uses poetry.
 It's a modern dependency management tool.

-To run the project use this set of commands:
+To run the project use this set of commands (inside src/backend directory):

 ```bash
 poetry install